kirkdub/robotics/README.md

 Add some things here

 All your bits are belong to me.
+Mister Roboto.